egedursun/bimod-lab/README.md

 1. [ ] [COMPANY FORMATION] for the application.
 (Ege)
 2. [ ] [COMPANY ACCOUNT + CREDIT CARD] for the company.
 (Ege)
 3. [ ] [LEGAL DOCUMENTATION] for the company.
 (Ege)
-4. [ ] [PAID SERVICE ACCOUNTS] for the company, e.g. Hostinger, Bitvault, AWS, Aiven, Weaviate, Sentry, GitHub
+4. [ ] [PAID SERVICE ACCOUNTS] for the company, e.g. Hostinger, Bitvault, AWS, Aiven, Sentry, GitHub
 5. [ ] Development of [BUSINESS PLAN] for the application.
 (Ege)
 6. [ ] Development of [PITCH DECK PRESENTATION] for the application.
 (Ege)
 7. [ ] Development of [PRODUCT CATALOGUE] for the application.
 (Ege)